tawaship/Pixim.js/README.md

 #### Task processing

-If the library class inherits Pixi.Container, you can use tasks that are executed for each ticker process of the application.
+If the library class inherits Pixim.Container, you can use tasks that are executed for each ticker process of the application.

 ```javascript
 // in content library